 Special Education - Early Literacy

-The Ohio Department of Education, through its Office for Exceptional Children, is implementing a comprehensive State Systemic Improvement Plan to improve the educational results of Ohio’s students with disabilities.
+The Ohio Department of Education and Workforce, through its Office for Exceptional Children, is implementing a comprehensive State Systemic Improvement Plan to improve the educational results of Ohio’s students with disabilities.
 The plan places the state’s strategic focus over the next several years on the area of early literacy.
 This focus recognizes the importance of early literacy and its relationship with student outcomes in Ohio.
 Students who do not acquire adequate language and pre-literacy skills struggle with learning to read.
 Students who read poorly in third grade are likely to read poorly in later years.
 Students who read poorly are more likely to drop out of school and, consequently, are rarely college and career ready.

 Improving student outcomes through early literacy is a top priority for Ohio.
 Ohio is targeting early literacy because the data shows that early literacy is predictive of academic success, school completion and college and career readiness.
 Many students with disabilities throughout Ohio read significantly below grade level.
 Disability status, as well as factors such as poverty, greatly affect the likelihood that a student will drop out of school.
 Focusing on effective literacy instruction at an early age is crucial in improving Ohio’s educational landscape.